 Don’t let this post’s title fool you.
 I change my mind at least three times a day about the school my son should go to, whether mainstream or special or somewhere in between.
 I know many parents whose children currently attend special schools.
 Their kids have made great strides there, and more importantly are very happy.

 However what has really annoyed me in my quest so far is how much everyone has pushed and prodded encouraged me in the ‘special schools’ direction.
-I have emailed and talked with almost every private school (and many public schools) in Sydney. whether all boys or co-ed.
+Despite there being NO EVIDENCE that special schools or special classes have ANY ADVANTAGE over mainstream for a child with a disability.
+And tonnes of evidence that in fact both of these place the kids at a disadvantage, both academically and socially.
+I have emailed and talked with almost every private school (and most public schools) in Sydney. whether all boys or co-ed.
 I have come to the conclusion that it is simply shameful how poor and under-resourced our fancy private schools are!

 Recently I was talking to a teacher in one of these private boys schools.
 It was the type of school that have five pools and ten tennis courts.
 They said they would not have the resources to accommodate Michael’s special needs.
 At most they could offer him extra tutoring in a couple of subjects if he was having trouble with them.
 They then directed me to my local public school which has more students enrolled than capacity, and demountable classrooms.
 Apparently, they’re way better able to handle his occasional need for privacy and special care.
 Whether or not I would have ever afforded it or wanted to send him there anyway is not the issue.
 The fact that they just dismissed the suggestion (in the politest possible way) is.